Skip to content

 How to Perform This Trap Stretch:

-Not only is this one fun to say, but it provides a great upper trapezius stretch.
+Not only is this one fun to say, but this is one of the best upper trap stretches.

 How to Perform This Trap Stretch: